How to Find Your T-Shirt MeasurementsBy ShirtSpace | Aug 23, 2019 | Updated Dec 08, 2022

-It would be a perfect world if all online sizing charts were the same, but most people vary in size depending on where they’re shopping.
+It would be a perfect world if all online sizing charts were the same, but most people vary in size and shirt measurements depending on where they’re shopping.

 This can get frustrating and lead to ordering the wrong sizes, which is why knowing your exact size is important.
 So, instead of guessing your size, by using an online sizing chart you can save a lot of time by deciphering your exact t-shirt measurements.